DaNizz97/extended-prop-searcher/README.md

   single declaration — rename refactoring can be done from usage.
 If there are multiple declarations it is possible to perform such refactoring only from the specific declaration (standard IDEA behavior).

+Scope: A placeholder is recognized only when the referenced text can legally be used as a property key (letters, digits, dots or underscores).
+Any other pattern is ignored and left untouched by the plugin.

 <!-- Plugin description end -->

 ## Installation